MrDeliciousman/EscapeRoom/README.md

 ### Current State

-The app is fully operation for pre-release use:
+The app is fully operation for testing/pre-release use:

   * Images, buttons, and titles load when in correct order when a button is pressed.
   * The call to the OpenWeatherMap API works as intended.